jane808/jane808.github.io/projects/fish_game.md

 ---

-Vacay is a web application that I helped create as a team project in ICS 415, Spring 2015.
+The Fish Game is a project I helped create as a team project in ICS 415, Spring 2015.
 The project helped me learn how to design and implement a responsive web site.

 Vacay is implemented using [Meteor](http://meteor.com), a JavaScript application platform.
 Within two weeks, we created a website that implements several types of reservations including flights, hotels, and car rentals.